-- The maximum input voltage for this application is 16 V. Switching the inductor causes overshoot voltages that can equal the input voltage.
-Since the R{DSON} of the FET rises with breakdown voltage, select a FET with as low a breakdown voltage as possible.
-In this case, a 30-V FET was selected. - The selection of a power FET's size requires knowing both the switching losses and dc losses in the application.
+- 1. The maximum input voltage for this application is 16 V. Switching the inductor causes overshoot voltages that can equal the input voltage.
+Because the R{DSON} of the FET rises with breakdown voltage, select a FET with the lowest breakdown voltage possible.
+In this case, a 30-V FET was selected. - 2.
+The selection of a power FET's size requires knowing both the switching losses and dc losses in the application.
 AC losses are all frequency dependent and directly related to device capacitances and device size.
-Conversely, dc losses are inversely related to device size.
+On the other hand, dc losses are inversely related to device size.
 The result is an optimum where the two types of losses are equal.
-Since device size is proportional to R{DSON}, a starting point is to select a device with an R{DSON} that results in a small loss of power relative to package thermal capability and overall efficiency objectives. - In this application, the efficiency target is 90% and the output power 8.25 W. This gives a total power-loss budget of 0.916 W. Total FET losses must be small, relative to this number.
+Because device size is proportional to R{DSON}, a starting point is to select a device with an R{DSON} that results in a small loss of power relative to package thermal capability and overall efficiency objectives. - 3.
+In this application, the efficiency target is 90% and the output power 8.25 W. This gives a total power-loss budget of 0.916 W. Total FET losses must be small relative to this number.